-- Then add the rest of the ingredients (except toppings) and the goji berries in the water, but NOT the water.
+- Then add the rest of the ingredients (except toppings).
+Plus the goji berries, but NOT the water.
 Set the water aside for later.
 Blend it all together.

 - If it's not creamy enough add a few tablespoon of the water that the goji berries were soaking in and blend again.
 (I had to add in a couple of tablespoons.)
 It should be blending smooth and creamy.
 It may take a few minutes.

 - Place batter in a bowl and mix in whatever toppings you prefer.
 I usually do the chocolate chips or cacao nibs.

 - Scoop out small spoonfuls and place on baking sheet lined with parchment paper.
 They will not expand so you do not have to worry about them touching after baking.
 I flatten them out with the bottom of the spoon so they aren't too thick.